regenwatchdog/regenwatchdog.github.io/_estates/sutton/roseberrygardens.md

 ![](/images/suttonplan.png)

-It is also earmarked in Sutton's [Policy Map](http://sutton.addresscafe.com/app/exploreit/) as a potential renewal area:
+The estate is also clearly marked in Sutton's [Policy Map](http://sutton.addresscafe.com/app/exploreit/) as a potential renewal area:

 ![](/images/suttonpolicymap.png)

+The estate comprises around a dozen blocks of 2-3 storey maisonettes and around a dozen rows of 2-storey terraced homes.
+It is located directly adjacent to the [Benhill estate](/estates/sutton/benhillestate/) which is a much larger estate, and also earmarked for redevelopment in the local plan.